dinnenylab/BrassicaceaeGRN/README.md

 response_to_abscisic_acid	THHALV10019152M.V1.0|THHALV10016322M.V1.0|THHALV10028988M.V1.0|...
 ...
 ```
-- To achieve this, Arabidopsis-homolog gene ID pairs were converted to a custom GO annotation file using `transfer_GO_annotation_4BinGO.py` following instruction in the [BiNGO manual](https://www.psb.ugent.be/cbd/papers/BiNGO/Customize.html).
+- To achieve this, Arabidopsis-homolog gene ID pairs were converted to a custom GO annotation file using `transfer_GO_annotation_4BinGO.py` following instructions in the [BiNGO manual](https://www.psb.ugent.be/cbd/papers/BiNGO/Customize.html).
 - Using the custom GO annotation, a GO annotation input for a species can be created by running BiNGO with all gene IDs as input and options to print all GO terms without a statistical test.
 The first and last columns of such BiNGO output were concatanated to create the final GO annotation input as in the [PiP_example_ABA_response_4crucifers](https://github.com/dinnenylab/BrassicaceaeGRN/tree/master/PiP_example_ABA_response_4crucifers) folder.

 *Note: GO IDs can be used instead of GO terms, e.g. "GO:0009737" or "9737" instead of "response to abscisic acid."